dirty-harry/Redstone-Wallet/README.md

 # Stratis Core

 __Warning: we're currently in beta, so use at your own risk.__
-This is the repository of the Stratis Core Wallet, a full node staking wallet using Electron and Angular at the front-end and .NET Core with C# in the back-end.
+This is the repository of the Redstone Wallet, a full node staking wallet using Electron and Angular at the front-end and .NET Core with C# in the back-end.

 # Building and running the Stratis Core daemon

-The Stratis Core daemon is the backend REST service, hosting a Stratis node upon which FullNode UI depends.
+The Redstone  daemon is the backend REST service, hosting a Redstone node upon which FullNode UI depends.
-The Stratis Core daemon is hosted in another repository.
+The Redstone daemon is hosted in another repository.
 All information on building and running the daemon can be found [here](https://github.com/stratisproject/StratisBitcoinFullNode/blob/master/Documentation/getting-started.md).

-# Building and running the Stratis Core user interface
+# Building and running the Redstone user interface

 ## Install NodeJS